Career Definition for a Health Care Administrative Assistant

 Medical Records and Health Information Technician

 A medical records and health information technician typically works in a hospital or medical office and is responsible for the integrity and security of paper and electronic medical records.
 They organize and classify patient records for insurance and data collection purposes, as well as general storage and access by health care professionals when needed to treat patients.
 Some medical records and health information technicians specialize in medical coding, while others specialize in working as cancer registrars.
 Employers may consider candidates with a postsecondary certificate or associate's degree; voluntary professional certification is also highly desired.
-The predicted employment growth rate for this occupation is much faster than the predicted national average for all jobs from 2014-2024 at 15% according to the BLS.
-People in this job earned median pay of $37,110 in 2015, reported the BLS.
+The predicted employment growth rate for this occupation is faster than the predicted national average for all jobs from 2016-2026 at 13% according to the BLS.
+People in this job earned median pay of $39,180 in 2017, reported the BLS.